blt04/puppet-rvm/README.markdown

       }
     }

 Gems will be installed to the default RVM gemset.
-This module doesn't allow configuring gemsets.
+This module doesn't support configuring gemsets.

 ## Installing Passenger